l3af-project/l3af-arch/dev_environment/README.md

 * To see the eBPF program metrics, browse to `http://localhost:33000` on the host and log in to Grafana with the default username and password of `admin`.
   After logging in you will be able to view the preconfigured dashboards.

-* Traffic-mirroring:
+* Additional Steps for testing out traffic mirroring:
   1. Set `traffic_mirroring: 'true'` in [config.yaml](config.yaml)
   2. Redeploy the Vagrant script (`vagrant reload --provision`) to reflect new changes, such as creation of a GUE tunnel and an additional VM (Collector)
   3. Start traffic mirrroing via `curl -X POST http://localhost:37080/l3af/configs/v1/add -d "@cfg/traffic_mirroring_payload.json"` from the host
   4. Delete the default route by executing this command (`sudo ip r del 192.168.10.50 via 192.168.10.1 dev enp0s8`) on l3af-VM as it is not required in the current vagrant environment
-  5. SSH into Collector VM via `vagrant ssh collector` command and execute `sudo tcpdump -i enp0s8` to see the mirrored-GUE packets and `sudo tcpdump -i gue1` to see the mirrored-original packets when we send traffic to the l3af-VM's web server (`hey -n 200 -c 20 http://localhost:18080`) from the host
+  5. SSH into Collector VM via `vagrant ssh collector` command and execute `sudo tcpdump -i enp0s8` to see the mirrored-GUE packets and `sudo tcpdump -i gue1` to see the mirrored-original packets when we send traffic to the l3af VM web server (`hey -n 200 -c 20 http://localhost:18080`) from the host